Stefano Vignati: Biography

+Stefano Vignati was selected to open the Global Centennial Puccini Celebrations in China (December 2025 - January 2026) by conducting Giacomo Puccini’s Turandot, commemorating the 100th anniversary of Puccini’s death (1924–2024).
+The production was presented by the Festival Puccini Torre del Lago and featured sets by Ezio Frigerio and costumes by Academy Award‑winning Franca Squarciapino.

 Recordings

 Vignati has published a number of recordings, including Giulio Cesare by Handel, Stabat Mater by Pergolesi, and Requiem by Verdi.
 He recorded his first Concerto, produced by RAI Radio-Television for "I Concerti di RaiTre" with soloist David Siffermann in 1995.